Skip to content Skip to footer navigation

 CHOICE compares three types of home insurance:

-We review home insurance on a regular basis to make sure you get up-to-date information about features and pricing.
+We review home insurance on a regular basis to make sure you get up-to-date information about cover and pricing.
 We assign scores for competitive pricing (based on thousands of online quotes) and policy coverage (looking at dozens of different product features).
 These scores are combined to calculate the CHOICE Expert Rating, a score out of 100 that reflects a policy's level of cover and value for money.

 How often we review home insurance